Over 25+ years of experience and study

 How We Fulfill Our Mission

-- Online, self-paced and live cohort‑based master courses, based on the teachings from Solesmes and the Pontifical Institutes of Sacred Music
+- Online, self‑paced courses rooted in the methods used at the Pontifical Institutes of Sacred Music

-- Expertly designed video lessons, practice drills, model recordings, and quizzes to develop confident liturgical performance
+- Expertly designed video lessons, practice drills, model recordings, and quizzes to build confident liturgical performance

-- Optional 1-1 Vocal training for effective singing technique
+- Optional 1‑to‑1 vocal training for healthy, effective singing technique

-- A private online community of peers and mentors to provide accountability, feedback, and support
+- A private online community of peers and mentors for accountability, feedback, and ongoing support

-Christopher began singing in choirs and Gregorian scholas as a young boy soprano in 1997 and has studied and performed Gregorian Chant with dedication ever since, directing ensembles in various locations since 2007.
+Born in 1986, Christopher was raised in the traditional Catholic liturgy from birth and began singing in choirs and Gregorian scholas as a young boy soprano in 1997.
+He has studied and performed Gregorian Chant with dedication ever since, directing ensembles in various locations since 2007.

 In 2025, he was invited to help teach Gregorian Chant at a summer conference at the Abbey of Solesmes—where he had studied 15 years prior.
 In 2022 and 2023, Christopher organized and hosted the world’s first and second online international Gregorian Chant conferences.
 These landmark events featured esteemed speakers such as Msgr.
 Alberto Turco, Prof. Giacomo Baroffio, Dr. William Mahrt, Bishop Athanasius Schneider, Dr. Edward Schaefer, Fr.
 Chad Ripperger, Dr. Jennifer Donelson-Nowicka, and many others.